-Example 4.3: Quantile Binning in Distributed Mode
+Example 3.3: Quantile Binning in Distributed Mode

 This example shows quantile binning that is executed in distributed mode.
-Most of this example is the same as the pseudo-quantile binning example (see "Example 4.2: Pseudo-Quantile Binning in Distributed Mode"), so you can easily compare these two binning methods.
-The following DATA step generates 1,000,000 observations:
+Most of this example is the same as the pseudo-quantile binning example (see "Example 3.2: Pseudo-Quantile Binning in Distributed Mode" on page 55), so you can easily compare these two binning methods.
+The following DATA step generates 1.000.000 observations:

 '''

 data ex12;

 length id 8;

 do id=1 to 1000000;

 x1 = ranuni(101);

 x2 = 10ranuni(201);

 output;

 end;

-run;
+run:

 '''

 You can run PROC HPBIN in distributed mode by specifying valid values for the NODES=, INSTALL=, and HOST= options in the PERFORMANCE statement.
 An alternative to specifying the INSTALL= and HOST= options in the PERFORMANCE statement is to set appropriate values for the GRIDHOST and GRIDINSTALLLOC environment variables by using OPTIONS SET commands.
-See the section "Processing Modes" on page 10 in Chapter 3, "Shared Concepts and Topics," for details about setting these options or environment variables.
+See the section "Processing Modes" on page 8 in Chapter 2, "Shared Concepts and Topics," for details about setting these options or environment variables.